HMS Myrmidon (1867): Construction

 The first 6 ships were ordered from commercial yards (Money Wigram & Sons, C J Mare & Co and J Scott Russell).
 A further batch of 4 ships (including Myrmidon) were ordered on 5 March 1860 and the final batch of 3 (Pegasus – Guernsey) on 25 March 1862.
 The first completed ships had a draught of 11–12 ft, exceeding the intended 8 ft by a considerable margin.
 Since gunvessels were intended to work in shallow water while bombarding the shore, work on the later two batches was suspended.
 Sylvia, Nassau and Myrmidon were suspended in 1862 or 1863, but were resumed, being finished as survey vessels.
 She was launched on 5 June 1867 and commissioned in October 1867.

 Operational service

 Myrmidon commenced service on the North America and West Indies Station.
 She served on the Australia Station from 14 March 1885 and undertook hydrographic surveys along the Australian coastline until she left the Australia Station in 1888.
-In April 1887 she was involved in a collison with the troopship HMS Tyne near Sydney.
+In April 1887 she was involved in a collision with the troopship HMS Tyne near Sydney.